Back to Blog

 Budget Alternatives:

-• Airbnb: Renting an apartment through Airbnb can be a cost-effective option, especially for groups or longer stays, and offers a more local experience.
+• Airbnb: Renting an apartment through Airbnb can be a cost-effective option, especially for groups, and offers the flexibility of preparing your own meals.

 Frequently Asked Questions

 Bag and item restrictions?
-The Movistar Arena usually has restrictions on the size of bags allowed.
-Small backpacks or handbags are generally acceptable, but large bags, backpacks, suitcases, and anything deemed a safety risk (e.g., large metal chains, laser pointers) will likely be prohibited.
-It’s best to travel light.
+Concert venues usually have restrictions on bag sizes.
+Small backpacks or handbags are generally permitted, but large rucksacks, luggage, and any items deemed dangerous (e.g., sharp objects, flares) will be prohibited.
+It's best to travel light.
+A list of prohibited items will be available on the Movistar Arena website.

 What's the refund policy?
-Refund policies are typically dictated by the ticket vendor and the event promoter.
-Generally, tickets are non-refundable unless the event is cancelled by the artist or venue.
-In case of rescheduling, tickets are usually valid for the new date, but specific terms vary.
-It is crucial to review the refund policy at the time of purchase.
+Refund policies vary by ticket vendor.
+Generally, tickets are non-refundable unless the event is cancelled by the promoter or artist.
+If an event is rescheduled, tickets are usually valid for the new date, but options for refunds may be available if you cannot attend.
+Check the terms and conditions of your ticket purchase.

 Top Tips for Warcry at Movistar Arena - Palacio de los Deportes

-To ensure your Warcry experience at the Movistar Arena is nothing short of epic, here are some tailored tips:
+To ensure your Warcry experience at the Movistar Arena - Palacio de los Deportes on Saturday, 9 January 2027, is absolutely electric, here are some insider tips:

 Ready for an Unforgettable Evening?